albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

 We need to indicate that the update was successful or not.
 In the event an office does not exists, we may need to communicate that back to the caller.
 We have three options

-1. Return an `Optional` together with the updated details.
+* Return an `Optional` together with the updated office.
 This can be very helpful as we can continue working with the updated version of the office, should needs be.
+The `Optional` type works very well with streams and makes it the ideal option.

-1. We can create an enum, such as `UpdateResult`, and return `UPDATED` when the update succeeds or `NOT_FOUND` when the office is not found.
+* We can create an enum, such as `UpdateResult`, and return `UPDATED` when the update succeeds or `NOT_FOUND` when the office is not found.

-1. Alternatively we can return a `boolean`, where `true` indicates a successful update.
+* Alternatively we can return a `boolean`, where `true` indicates a successful update.
 This is the least preferred option.

 The [repository]( https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html) provides a [`save()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#save-S-) which returns the updated version of our entity.
 We can take advantage of this and return the updated `Office`.